GBSD board meeting — May 7, 2026

 High school ensembles lose their pipeline

-GHS Wind Ensemble, Sam Barlow Symphonic Choir, jazz bands, and orchestras cannot fill auditioned seats.
+GHS & SBHS Wind Ensembles, Concert Choirs, Advanced Jazz bands, and other programs cannot fill auditioned seats.
 The full K-12 arts pathway is no longer viable.

 • Auditioned ensembles cannot meet roster minimums

-• Performing arts CTE pathway weakens at the high school level
+• Performing Arts pathway weakens at the high school level

 5. Year 5+